Mark 9: 38-50

 God is a severe avenger of injustice.
 So severe is God’s wrath that it is better to suffer anything else.

-We are to understand the admonition to cut off feet, hand and pluck out eyes as a metaphor.
+We are to understand the admonition to cut off feet, and hands and pluck out eyes as a metaphor.
 Jesus used it to make a point.
 Our hands, feet, or eyes do not cause us to sin.
 It is our nature to sin.
 Cutting off appendices will not stop us from sinning.
 Jesus was illustrating the cost of sin.

-Imagine the punishment for causing someone to stumble.
-If it is better to go through life maimed.
+Imagine the punishment for causing someone to stumble if it is better to go through life maimed.
 One who causes another to sin is in deep trouble.

 When Jesus described hell, He used the common expression of the day to describe God’s judgment.
-The word translated hell is “Gehenna.”
+The word translated as hell is “Gehenna.”
 It is a Greek transliteration of the Hebrew words “ge hinnom” or “Valley of Hinnom”.
 This was the valley along the south side of Jerusalem.
 In Old Testament times people used it for human sacrifices to the pagan god Molech (Jer 7:31; Jer 19:5-6; Jer 32:35).
-Later was be used to dispose and burn human excrement and trash.
+Later it was used to dispose of and burn human excrement and trash.
 It became a symbol of God’s punishment in the intertestamental period.

 What is God’s wrath like toward sin?
 Jesus gives us a glimpse into it.
 It is severe.
-People ask what hell is like?
+People ask what is hell like.
 It is as Jesus said or worse.
 Gehenna may have been the closest thing Jesus could use to illustrate it.
 Repent and trust in Jesus for the forgiveness of your sin.
 Only His righteousness will save you from God’s wrath.

 Jesus said, “Everyone will be salted with fire.”The fire will purify some.
 The fire will destroy others.
 Pray the Lord preserves you when you are in the fire.

-Leave a Comment
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *